Prague metro

 Rolling Stock

-The M1 trains are formed into 53 5-car sets and run the entire service on Line C, based at Kačerov depot.
-The other two lines run the 81-71M type of train in 5-car sets, with 41 sets allocated to Hostivař depot for the relatively short Line A (including the future extension to Motol), and 52 sets at Zličin depot for Line B. Modernisation of the 81-71M units took place between 1995 and 2010 and, needless to say, there are a number of sub-series with variations in detail.
+The M1 trains are formed into 53 5-car sets and run the entire service on Line C, based at Kacerov depot.
+The other two lines run the 81-71M type of train in 5-car sets, with 41 sets allocated to Hostivar depot for Line A, and 52 sets at Zlicin depot for Line B. Modernisation of the 81-71M units took place between 1995 and 2010 and, needless to say, there are a number of sub-series with variations in detail.